keeganmccallum/sql4pandas/README.md

 - numpy 1.8.0+
 - numexpr
 - sqlparse(slightly modified to simplify parsing logic for our use case, custom version included)
+- Tested on Python 2.7.x (untested but should work with Python 3+)

 # EXAMPLES